LavaLite/docs/installation.md

 It is often helpful to have different configuration values based on the environment the application is running in.
 For example, you may wish to use a different cache driver locally than you do on your production server.
 It's easy using environment based configuration.

-To make this a cinch, Laravel utilizes the [DotEnv](https://github.com/vlucas/phpdotenv) PHP library by Vance Lucas.
-In a fresh Laravel installation, the root directory of your application will contain a `.env.example` file.
-If you install Laravel via Composer, this file will automatically be renamed to `.env`.
+To make this a cinch, Lavalite utilizes the [DotEnv](https://github.com/vlucas/phpdotenv) PHP library by Vance Lucas.
+In a fresh Lavalite installation, the root directory of your application will contain a `.env.example` file.
+If you install Lavalite via Composer, this file will automatically be renamed to `.env`.
 Otherwise, you should rename the file manually.

 All of the variables listed in this file will be loaded into the `$_ENV` PHP super-global when your application receives a request.
 You may use the `env` helper to retrieve values from these variables.
-In fact, if you review the Laravel configuration files, you will notice several of the options already using this helper!
+In fact, if you review the Lavalite configuration files, you will notice several of the options already using this helper!

 Feel free to modify your environment variables as needed for your own local server, as well as your production environment.
 However, your `.env` file should not be committed to your application's source control, since each developer / server using your application could require a different environment configuration.